 His music style has changed focus from album to album, and has encompassed such varied forms as progressive, electronica, ambient, jazz, and world-fusion.
 Some notable influences include artists such as Brian Eno, Mickey Hart, Mark Isham, Joe Zawinul, Harold Budd, Wayne Shorter, Steve Reich, Joni Mitchell, Jon Hassell, Eberhard Weber, Jeff Greinke, Steve Roach, and Wendy Carlos.

 In 2001, Kit performed a milestone concert in Philadelphia for The Gatherings series, hosted by Chuck van Zyl of Star’s End Ambient Radio.
 It was Kit’s first performance in 20 years, and his first ever as a solo artist in a new genre.
 In preparation for this concert, Kit began learning and using an electronic wind instrument as the focal point of his stage performance.
 He finds this instrument far more expressive and liberating than electronic keyboards, especially for melody and solo work.
 Coupling his abilities on flute with his many influences by horn and reed players, the migration to the electronic wind instrument has been a natural.
-The Gathering CDs are available for free download.
-A video of the concert is now available on DVD also for free download .
+The Gathering CDs are available for download.
+An evocative DVD of the concert is also available.

 Kit’s wide ranging interests in music and sound allow him to change his focus from album to album resulting in a fresh experience for both artist and listener.
 Expect the unexpected.